 On the silly end are our discussions about the secret lives of animals: their tea-parties, nutritional choices, and the songs they sing to their children.
 But these are mysteries which cannot be discussed here.

 At the other side of the spectrum are the serious conversations about life, perception, Judaism, socialization, etc. Many of these latter talks will no doubt leak onto this website, since they provide me with an endless pool of inspiration for my future rabbinate.
 Thus:

 Last night, we attended a concert in Marin County featuring our favorite female a capella group.
 Their performance was preceded by a talk by a woman who has made it her life’s work to translate Biblical and liturgical works into more lively and gender-inclusive forms.

 I thoroughly enjoy her translations, and support her thesis that tradition holds a place for creativity, but took mild exception to her statement that the ancient liturgy doesn’t speak to modern Jews.
-As modern Jews who love ancient liturgy, my wife and I couldn’t help discussing this on the way back to Sonoma.
+As modern Jews who love ancient liturgy, Ann and I couldn’t help discussing this on the way back to Sonoma.